daar/pmake/doc/quickstart.rst

 Quick start
 -----------

-Here's a quick start on how to install *pmake* and create a simple working project, compilable and installable by *pmake*.
+Here's a quick start on how to install PMake and create a simple working project, compilable and installable by PMake.

-Install pmake
+Install PMake
 =============
 There are two ways to get and install PMake on your machine.
 One way is to download and install the binary from GitHub (https://github.com/daar/pmake/releases).
 The release files are zip files and need to be copied to a location on your machine that is accessible from the command line.
 So either copy the folder contents to such a location or add the folder location which contains the binary and unit files to the PATH environment.

 ..
 NOTE::
-  Make sure you copy the location of the upmake folder relative to the *pmake* executable, so *pmake* can find them when compiling the build scripts.
+  Make sure you copy the location of the upmake folder relative to the PMake executable, so PMake can find them when compiling the build scripts.

 ..
 NOTE::
-  It's more convenient to use the install target of *pmake* to install the build tool to the correct location on your machine.
+  It's more convenient to use the install target of PMake to install the build tool to the correct location on your machine.
 See below for a detailed explanation on how to do it.

 The other way to download the sources from https://github.com/daar/pmake/ via either GIT or SVN.